 Lavender propagation from cuttings is a cheap and easy way of obtaining new plants.
 Instead of buying the new plant, just take cuttings from the old one (at the same time when pruning your plants) and transplant it in your garden.
 In this article, I am explaining how to root your lavender cuttings in a straightforward way without using any rooting powder or similar.
 Anyone can do it for almost no cost.
-All you need is just some compost, several cuttings, water, and a couple of plastic pots.
+All you need is just some compost, several cuttings, water, a couple of plastic pots, or containers.
 Instead of buying the new plant, just propagate your own.

 Starting a new lavender plant from cutting is a fairly simple and straightforward process, without rooting powder.
 Here is how to do it in the step – by – step guide, my simple method: